GSA-TTS/identity-site/content/_help/verify-your-identity/verify-your-address-by-mail._en.md

  * Your verification code has expired

 To request a new verification code:

 {: .number-list}
 1. Go to [https://secure.login.gov](https://secure.login.gov/).
 2. Select “Send me another letter” when asked to enter your code.

+Contact the government agency you are verifying for if you need to access their services before your letter arrives.

 ## Related articles
 - [Verify your identity](/help/verify-your-identity/how-to-verify-your-identity/)